Tom DeSylvia

 Thomas Elias DeSylvia (September 29, 1924 – December 6, 2002) was a high school and college football head coach at various high schools in Portland, Oregon and for one season at Portland State.
 DeSylvia played at the guard position at Oregon State between 1946 and 1949.
 He was drafted by the Philadelphia Eagles of the National Football League (NFL) in the 1950 NFL draft.

 DeSylvia was inducted into the Oregon Sports Hall of Fame in 1997.

 Playing career

 DeSylvia played at the guard position at Oregon State between 1946 and 1949.
 During his tenure at Oregon State, DeSylvia competed in the 1948 East–West Shrine Game, served as team captain in 1949 and was selected to the Oregon State University Sports Hall of Fame in 1994 for his accomplishments.
-DeSylvia was drafted in the 24th round of the 1950 NFL draft by the Philadelphia Eagles, but was released the following August before ever competing in a regular-season game.
+DeSylvia was drafted in the 24th round of the 1950 NFL draft by the Philadelphia Eagles.
+He was released the following August before ever competing in a regular-season game.